jermain-singleton/Python/README.md

 # Python
-This repo is for testing code and practicing python
+This repo is for practicing python, write simple programs and reference.